brunocerq/custom-spotify-tile-sharptools/README.md

 - Centered control buttons

 - Applied transparency to elements background ( artist/song, player controls / lists )

+- ADDED tracks list when playing a playlist. (only in spotify-tile-plus-track-list.js)

 Works great in smaller tiles (3*3) or mega tile.